dwhieb/danielhieber.com/README.md

 The academic homepage of Daniel W. Hieber, graduate student in linguistics at the University of California, Santa Barbara.

+# Node Version
+Do not specify the Node.js version in `package.json`.
+Instead, specify it directly in the Azure Web App Settings.
+Be sure to list the complete version number explicitly, rather than an expression to match.
+This will ensure that the command line in the virtual machine is running the proper Node.js version.

 # Supported Browsers
   - Chrome (desktop)
   - Chrome (mobile)